 There have been many hands in this process.
 From an antique tractor association to a marching band to the friends and family who have volunteered their time and/or resources for filming or to any number of loved ones who have contributed in other supportive and meaningful ways.

-The Rocket Grant has been an incredible ignition for this project but it is just under a third of my budget.
+The Rocket Grant has been an incredible ignition for this project.
 There have been numerous in-kind donations (drone/equipment/ volunteers) which has helped immensely with production costs.
 I am exactly halfway through the process of this yearlong filming and need assistance in completing the short film for a premiere on the family farm in May of 2018.